 There are many reasons why you would want to adjust your W-4 form so that the maximum tax is taken out.
 Filling out your W-4 for maximum withholding will almost certainly guarantee you a refund, unless you have outstanding obligations, such as past-due child support or back taxes.
 While taxpayers who have the maximum tax taken out can expect to receive a smaller paycheck each pay period, some prefer knowing they will likely get a larger refund at tax time to use however they see fit.
 Adjusting your W-4 is fairly straight forward, and you can do so at any point in the year.
 However, the earlier you make changes to your W-4, the more impact these changes will have on your taxes.

-If you want to have the maximum amount of taxes taken out of your paycheck, then you need to claim 0 allowances on your W-4.
+If you want to have the maximum amount of taxes taken out of your paycheck, then you need to claim zero allowances on line 5 of your W-4.

 You are allowed one allowance for yourself, your spouse and one allowance for each of your dependents.
 If you file as head of household, you can claim another allowance, and even another if you plan to itemize or if you’re claiming the child and dependent care credit or the child tax credit.
 Keep in mind that just because you’re entitled to claim all allowances you’re eligible for, you can also opt to claim zero allowances so that the maximum tax is taken out of each paycheck.